excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 Takes the scene elements and state and returns a JSON string.
 Deleted `elements`as well as most properties from `AppState` are removed from the resulting JSON. (see [`serializeAsJSON()`](https://github.com/excalidraw/excalidraw/blob/master/src/data/json.ts#L16) source for details).

+If you want to overwrite the source field in the JSON string, you can set a variable `window.EXCALIDRAW_EXPORT_SOURCE` to the desired value.

 #### `serializeLibraryAsJSON`

 **_Signature_**